The Google Agent Rank Patent

 When we search at Google, we receive responses to queries based upon how relevant results might be to our search.
 The order of those results is based upon rankings influenced by both query-dependent and query-independent criteria.

 Query-dependent criteria are signals that try to identify how semantically related a document is to a query, such as a word frequency distribution.

 Query-independent criteria are signals that attempt to identify how authoritative, or intelligible, or trustworthy a document might be, such as PageRank.
 PageRank tries to look at the number of references to a document and the quality of those references.

 Can authority or trustworthiness be measured in a different way, based upon understanding who the author of content on pages might be, through the use of digital signatures associated with an author?
 Could query-independent signals be tied to that author so that a score for content created or controlled or edited or reviewed by the author could be used to rank pages?

 This patent application describes a system where that might be a possibility.

 Agent Control of a Resource

-The document begins by looking at how much control that agents might have over specific resources.
+The document begins by looking at how much control agents might have over specific resources.

-When all content from a resource is under the control of a single agent, the reputation of the agent can be directly related to the content of that resource.
-But, it’s possible that a page has more hands involved than one, that each control different parts of a page.
+When all content from a resource is under the control of a single agent, the agent’s reputation can be directly related to the content of that resource.
+But, it’s possible that a page has more hands involved than one, each controlling different parts of a page.
 In that case, if the different partitions of information can be identified, the reputation for each agent might be calculated at that partition level.